 Have you been unable to lose weight even with diet and exercise?
-No matter how an imbalance manifests on the outside, the internal reality remains the same — any and all hormonal imbalances lead to difficulty losing weight and an increased risk of obesity.
+No matter how an imbalance manifests on the outside, the internal reality remains the same — many hormonal imbalances lead to difficulty losing weight and an increased risk of obesity.
 Unfortunately, the most common imbalances can’t be solved by dieting alone.
 In fact, they can prevent successful fat loss even when great diet and exercise plans are in place.
-If you haven’t been successful in the past, chances are, one or more the following hormonal imbalances could your culprit:
+If you haven’t been successful in the past, chances are, one or more the following hormonal imbalances could be your culprit:

-2. Insulin excess
+2. Insulin resistance

 Serotonin exerts a powerful influence over our mood, emotions, memory, cravings (especially for carbohydrates), self-esteem, pain tolerance, sleep habits, appetite, digestion and body temperature regulation.
-When we’re depressed or down, we naturally crave more sugars and starches to stimulate the production of serotonin.
+When we’re depressed or down, we naturally crave more sugars and starches to stimulate the release of serotonin.

 4. Chronic stress

-5. Toxic estrogen
+5. High estrogen

 There are two ways to accumulate excess estrogen in the body: we either produce too much of it on our own or acquire it from our environment or diet.
 We’re constantly exposed to estrogen-like compounds in foods that contain toxic pesticides, herbicides and growth hormones.
 A premenopausal woman with estrogen dominance will likely have PMS, too much body fat around the hips and difficulty losing weight.
-Menopausal women and men may experience low libido, memory loss, poor motivation, depression, loss of muscle mass and increased belly fat.
+Menopausal women may experience low libido, memory loss, poor motivation, depression, loss of muscle mass and increased belly fat.

 6. Low testosterone